uviclibraries/data-frames/index.md

 ## Why Pandas?
 Why Jupyter Notebook?

 [Pandas](https://pandas.pydata.org/docs/) is an open-source Python library for data structuring and analysis.
+Its capabilities are flexible and can be integrated with other Python Libraries.
+It is also efficient for automating repetitive processes.

 [Jupyter Notebook](https://jupyter.org/) is a web-based environment for interactive computing that helps researchers and scientists easily view programming output.
+In contrast to traditional programming environments, users can view output one sectuion at a time, which can help for breaking down tasks and debugging.
+There is no need for console knowledge.

 This workshop uses the [uvic.syzygy.ca](https://uvic.syzygy.ca/) Jupyter Notebook software because it is free for Uvic students and staff to use and avoids the additional hassle of downloading new software.
 Notebooks are available on [other platforms](https://en.wikipedia.org/wiki/Notebook_interface).